nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JSON_SERVER_API.md

 1. Deals the signed up for
 1. Notification settings

-A database is a separate project that is developed, managed and maintained by a (sometimes different) in a software organization.
 In this chapter, you are going to use a tool called `json-server` to store your application's data in JSON format on your file system instead of on the browser.

 Visit the Github [repo for json-server](https://github.com/typicode/json-server) if you want to learn more details.